 - Development Permit Review Committee (DPR, meets 2nd and 3rd Tuesday).
 This committee reviews all permit applications (CDP, SDP, TM, etc) in the rest of La Jolla, plus development or construction projects that have been reviewed by PDO.

-The applicant must present all information that is required by the City.
+Applicants must present all information that is required by the City.
 Some applicants opt to come as soon as they have the first set of City comments, while others opt to go through 2 or more rounds of city comments before presenting.
 The choice is the applicant’s.
-Keep in mind that the plans presented for community review must be the same as have been submitted to the city.
+The plans presented for community review must be the same as have been submitted to the city.

 PRC and DPR typically require presentation at two meetings, the first informational, the second for decision.
 Either group can choose to approve a project with only one meeting if the project is non-controversial and fully complies with the city’s regulations and the community plan.